v3rticle-oss/discobit-autoconfig-plugin/README.md

 discoBit - Remote Application Configuration Management
 ------------------------------------------------------------------
-*discoBit is a service which enables remote configuration of applications.
+*discoBit is a service which enables central configuration of applications.
 Configurations are read from the central server during bootstrap or on demand by your software.*

 #About